ansible-collections/ibm_zos_ims/_sources/modules/ims_psb_gen.rst.txt

 ----------

-batch
-  Batch can be used to perform multiple operations in a single module call.

-  Expects a list of the location(s) of the IMS Program Specification Block (PSB) source to be compiled.

-  The source can reference a PDS or PDSE member, sequential data set or UNIX System Services file path.

-  | **required**: False
-  | **type**: list

-  location
-    The PSB source location, Supported options are DATA_SET or USS.
-The default is DATA_SET.

-    The DATA_SET option can be used for a PDS, PDSE, or sequential data set.

-    | **required**: false
-    | **type**: str
-    | **default**: DATA_SET
-    | **choices**: DATA_SET, USS

-  member_list
-    A list of member names if the source specified is a data set.

-    Optionally, proceeding the source_member, a colon with a target name for the generated PSB member can be specified.
-If no target name is specified, source_name will be used as the target name.

-    If 'member_list' is empty and location is set to 'DATA_SET' or not specified, then src is expected to be a sequential data set.

-    Elements are of the list are str or dict with single key-value

-    | **required**: False
-    | **type**: list

-  psb_name
-    Target name of the generated PSB member.

-    This parameter is only required and applies if src is a sequential data set.

-    | **required**: False
-    | **type**: str

-  replace
-    When 'replace' is 'true', an existing PSB member matching the name in the input PSB source will be overwitten.

-    | **required**: False
-    | **type**: bool
-    | **default**: True

 src
   The src field can reference a PDS, PDSE member, sequential data set, or UNIX System Services file path.

   If a PDS is specified, all members within the PDS will be treated as individual PSB source members to be processed.

-    | **required**: True
-    | **type**: str

-dest
-  The target output PSBLIB partitioned data set in which the PSB members will be generated.

-  | **required**: True
+  | **required**: False
   | **type**: str

 location